Vanessa Perry

 • Perry, Vanessa G. and Carol M. Motley (2013), “You Live Where?
 An Investigation of Public Housing Stereotypes,” Journal of Public Policy and Marketing, 32, 48-58.

-• Perry, Vanessa G. and Pamela M. Blumenthal (2013), “Understanding the Fine Print: The Need for Effective Testing of Mandatory Mortgage Loan Disclosures,” the Journal of Public Policy and Marketing, 31(2), 305-12.
+• Perry, Vanessa G. and Pamela M. Blumenthal (2013), “Understanding the Fine Print: The Need for Effective Testing of Mandatory Mortgage Loan Disclosures,” Journal of Public Policy and Marketing, 31(2), 305-12.

 • Perry, Vanessa G. and J.D.
 Lee (2012), “"Shopping for a Home VS a Loan: The Role of Cognitive Resource Depletion,” International Journal of Consumer Studies, 36(5), 580-87.